plus3it/watchmaker/docs/troubleshooting/Linux/cloud-init.log.md

 RuntimeError: Runparts: 1 failures (00_script.sh) in 1 attempted commands
 ~~~

-In this case, the failure happend during the execution of the userdata-script, `/var/lib/cloud/instance/scripts/00_script.sh`.
+In this case, the failure happened during the execution of the userdata-script, `/var/lib/cloud/instance/scripts/00_script.sh`.
 Even if the script hasn't logged anything directly useful in this log file or hasn't even been configured to log its own activities any where, knowing that it was during the execution of this file is useful.

 1. The provisioning-administrator knows where in the `cloud-init` automation-sequence things failed
 2. One can look in other logs for actionable diagnostic-information